-5.3.2 - During Step 5 Walk-around Inspection
+5.3.2 - During Step 5 Walkaround Inspection

-Check slack adjusters on s-cam brakes.
+Check Slack Adjusters on S-cam Brakes.
 Park on level ground and chock the wheels to prevent the vehicle from moving.
-Turn off the parking brakes so you can move the slack adjusters.
+Release the parking brakes so you can move the slack adjusters.
 Use gloves and pull hard on each slack adjuster that you can reach.
 If a slack adjuster moves more than about one inch where the push rod attaches to it, it probably needs adjustment.
+Adjust it or have it adjusted.
 Vehicles with too much brake slack can be very hard to stop.
 Out-of-adjustment brakes are the most common problem found in roadside inspections.
 Be safe.
 Check the slack adjusters.

-All vehicles built since 1991 have automatic slack adjustors.
+All vehicles built since 1994 have automatic slack adjustors.
 Even though automatic slack adjustors adjust themselves during full brake applications, they must be checked.